 - 1. Is a physician and surgeon licensed to practice in the State of California, - 2.
 Is a member of the attending staff or is otherwise authorized by a facility designated by the county and approved by the California Department of Health Care Services as a facility for 72-hour treatment and evaluation, - 3.
-Has made a physical and mental examination of the patient, considered the historical course of the patient's mental disorder, if that information was available, and
+Has made a physical and mental examination of the patient, considered the historical course of the patient's mental disorder, if that information was available, and of the patient's mental dis solder, il tilat illiolillation was availab ie, and 4.
+Believes that there is probable cause to believe that the patient is, as a result of mental health disorder: □ A danger to others \square A danger to himself/herself ☐ Gravely disabled or that reason requires hos ent or outpatient basis. pital admission for evaluation or trea tment on other than a voluntary Date: Time: AM / PM Signa ture: (physician) Print r name: (physician)

-or the patient o montal ale io, aria

-4. Believes that there is probable cause to believe that the patient is, as a rehealth disorder: nt is, as a result of mental

-□ A danger to others ☐ A danger to himself/herself ☐ Gravely disabled

-or that reason requires hos ent or outpatient basis. pital admission for evaluation or trea tment on other than a voluntary

-Date: Time: AM / PM

-Signa ture: (physician)

-Print r name:

-(physician)